Financial Translation Dubai — MOJ License #701

 The Real Question: Will the Bank Accept This?

 Banks and regulators examine financial documents closely.
 A poorly translated financial statement can delay loan approvals, trigger compliance questions, or raise red flags during audits.
-The translation must not only be accurate—it must look and read like a professional financial document in Arabic.
+The translation must not only be accurate.
+It must look and read like a professional financial document in Arabic.

 This is why we use translators with finance backgrounds.
 They understand that “gross profit” and “net profit” are not interchangeable.
 They know that an “unqualified” audit opinion is actually the best result.
 They recognize IFRS vs local GAAP terminology differences.